 How to rod a drain

-Once you know where the blockage is, using a drain rod is simple and can be done in a few basic steps.
+Once you know where the blockage is, using a drain rod is simple and achievable in a few basic steps.

 What you need:

-To use a drain rod, you’re first going to need to put the rod together.
-Take the separate pieces and attach them to each other.
+To use a drain rod, you’ll first need to assemble the rod.
+Take the separate pieces and attach them together.
 You should now have one long drainage rod.
 You can always remove or add sections as needed to suit the length of the pipe as you go.

 Here’s where you’ll need a bit of the old elbow grease.
 Drain rods are typically easy to manoeuvre thanks to their flexibility.
 So, you can effortlessly bend them around to find the opening of the pipe.
 Once you’ve done so, apply pressure to the plunger to help clear the blockage.
 If you’re using a corkscrew or similar, turn the rod clockwise to prevent the rods from coming apart.